OooShiny-Community/migration/INSTALL.md

 This server setup was inspired and modifed from this tutorial: [How to Easily Set up a Full-Fledged Mail Server on Ubuntu 20.04 with iRedMail](https://www.linuxbabe.com/mail-server/ubuntu-20-04-iredmail-server-installation)

-Download iRedMail
+Download iRedMail, extract the archived file, cd in, change permissions, and run

     wget https://github.com/iredmail/iRedMail/archive/1.3.2.tar.gz

-Extract the archived file and cd in

     tar xvf 1.3.2.tar.gz
     cd iRedMail-1.3.2/

-Add +x permission to `iRedMail.sh` and run with bash

     chmod +x iRedMail.sh
     sudo bash iRedMail.sh